luminovang/documentation/commands/color-util.md

 ## Overview

-The Color Util class is a helper class for command line application for formatting and applying colors to your output text for vibrancy, it&#039;s useful when you want to display text with a background col
+The Color Util class is a helper class for command line application for formatting and applying colors to your output text for vibrancy, it's useful when you want to display text with a background col

 ***